 FREQUENTLY ASKED QUESTIONS

-We haven't set our date yet, could you provide a quotation?
+We haven't set our date yet, can you provide a quotation?

-Regrettably, I am only able to provide a quotation once I know your wedding date to enable me to confirm my availability, so it’s best to get in touch once you’ve set your date and booked your venue.
+Regrettably, no, as I won't be able to check my availability, so it’s best to get in touch once you’ve set your date and booked your venue.

 Could I taste some cake samples?

 Yes, of course!
 Tastings are one of the very best bits of wedding planning and lots of fun!
 You’ll get to explore the details of my cake designs in person and enjoy plenty of delicious cake flavour combinations.
-I offer 3 different levels of Consultation, depending on your unique requirements.
-I can also provide postal tastings for £20 if you don’t live in the area or are too busy to meet in person.
+I offer an in-person consultation or I can provide postal tastings for £20 if you don’t live in the area or are too busy to meet in person.
 For more information please see Consultations.

 Where is your shop?

 Amara Cake Boutique is a home-based business (registered with Central Bedfordshire Council) so I do not have a store front.
 Of course, you are more than welcome to view my cakes on my website, social media and during your consultation.

 For cakes of three tiers and over I recommend opting for my delivery service but for smaller cakes there is the option to collect by prior appointment.

 Although they are made of sugar, it is best not to eat the flowers as they often contain inedible items such as wires, and the paste they are made with sets quite hard.
 I strongly advise against giving sugar flowers to children as they may be a choking hazard.